Scope

 Repair/Upgrade

 Faulty ductwork can cause poor performance in central forced air heating and cooling systems.
 Duct blower testing and inspection by a certified technician may reveal leaky, uninsulated, constricted, or even disconnected ducts that prevent heated or cooled air from reaching its destination.
 Ducts can be sealed and insulated to improve performance.
-See Ducts in the Solution Center for more on improving ducted distribution systems.
+For more information on improving ducted distribution systems, see guides related to duct systems.

 Additions

-If additional rooms will be added to the home, or if an attic, basement, or garage will be converted to living space and the home has an existing furnace, the forced-air HVAC equipment may have sufficient capacity to extend conditioning to the additional space.
-This should be confirmed by performing an accurate load calculation (ACCA Manual J) for the entire house including the addition.
-If the current system doesn’t meet the additional needed capacity (and/or for increased efficiency or for zone control), you may decide to add a new, dedicated HVAC system to serve the new space independently or you may choose to replace the existing system with a new, more efficient system capable of serving the whole house.
+If additional rooms will be added to the home or apartment, or if an attic, basement, or garage will be converted to living space and the home or apartment has an existing furnace, the forced-air HVAC equipment may have sufficient capacity to extend conditioning to the additional space.
+This should be confirmed by performing an accurate load calculation (ACCA Manual J) for the entire house or apartment including the addition.
+If the current system doesn’t meet the additional needed capacity (and/or for increased efficiency or for zone control), you may decide to add a new, dedicated HVAC system to serve the new space independently or you may choose to replace the existing system with a new, more efficient system capable of serving the whole home or apartment.

 When installing new ducts for the addition, consider the following: